Kid-Friendly Philly Beer Gardens for Socially-Distant Sips

 Fairmount Horticulture Center, 100 N. Horticultural Drive

 As always, the menu is full of delicious local food and drinks.
-Sandwiches incorporating Lost Bread Co. products (also found at Craft Hall) include pulled pork, cheesesteaks, hoagies, and more.
-Kids’ favorites like hotdogs, cookies, and soft pretzels are also available.
+Sandwiches incorporating Lost Bread Co. products (also found at Craft Hall) include pulled pork, hoagies, platters, and more.
+Kids’ favorites like cookies, and soft pretzels are also available.
 The drink menu features local breweries like Mainstay, Sly Fox, and Evil Genius.
 One notable draft, originally created for Parks on Tap, is Mainstay Independent Brewing Company’s Love Your Park Pale Ale.
 Wine and cocktails, as well as non-alcoholic beverages, are also on the menu.
 A portion of all Parks on Tap proceeds are donated to help restore and maintain Philly’s parks.

-Masks must be worn when you are in line and walking around—you can take them off when sitting any eating.
+Online reservations are required, and masks must be worn when you are in line and walking around—you can take them off when sitting any eating.
 Social distancing markers will be measured out and posted throughout the garden (both in line and seating areas) and its outside fencing area as reminders for guests.
 All seating is first-come, first-served.
 If the beer garden is at capacity during the time guests come to visit, a waitlist will be established and guests will be encouraged to explore the park until they receive a text message that it’s their turn.
 What hasn’t changed is its family-friendly atmosphere, including a clean bathroom trailer—essential for littles!

 100 S. Independence Mall W.